th-m-vogel/ProfitBricks-Webservice-PS-Samples/README.md

 This is a collection of several, may be usefull, PowerShell scritps to use the ProfitBricks SOAP Cloud API.
 For detailed informations about this please take a look to the ProfitBricks Blog at [http://blog.profitbricks.de/](http://blog.profitbricks.de/)

-## Requirements
+## Dependencies

-PowerShell V3.
-To install PowerShell V3 on Windows Server 2008{R2] / Windows [Vista,7] install .NET Framework 4.0  Full and Windows Management Framework 3.0
+PowerShell V3 (`$psversiontable.psversion`)
+For PowerSHell V3 - on Server 2008R2 you need Windows Management Framework 3.
+WMF 3.0 is available for download at Microsoft ( KB2506143-x64 ).
+WMF 3.0 does require at least .NET Framework 4

 ## PowerShell Scripts provided